tribbens/SP25_DS5111_kvu2et/README.md

 bash scripts/install_chrome_headless.sh
 ```
 # Further Setup of Virtual Environment
-* Type this code to activate env
+* Type this code to setup the env
 ```
 make env
 ```